erisonliang/aki32-utilities/1 Console/100 General/A - ChainableExtensions/_ - Base/★ ReadMe.md

 # 🌟 memo

-- for playing sound in console, you can use Argus.Audio.NAudio
+- for playing sound in console, you can use Argus.Audio.NAudio NuGet

+- for handling spectrogram, you can use Spectrogram NuGet